Armenians violate ceasefire 92 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 92 times throughout the day, using large-caliber machine guns.

-Armenian armed forces, located in Voskevan village and on nameless hills in Noyemberyan region, in Berkaber, Paravakar villages of Ijevan region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Kohnegishlag village of Aghstafa region, in Gaymagly, Gushchu Ayrim villages Gazakh region, and on nameless hills in Gadabay region, according to the Ministry of Defense.
+Armenian armed forces, located in Voskevan village and on nameless hills in Noyemberyan region, and on nameless hills in Ijevan region subjected to fire the positions of the Azerbaijan Army located in Gaymagly, Gushchu Ayrim, Bala Jafarli villages and on nameless hills in Gazakh region, Azerbaijan's Ministry of Defense reports.

 The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Taghibeyli, Shikhlar, Javahirli, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.